axnsan12/drf-yasg/docs/index.rst

-.. drf-swagger documentation master file, created by sphinx-quickstart on Sun Dec 10 15:20:34 2017.
+.. drf-yasg documentation master file, created by sphinx-quickstart on Sun Dec 10 15:20:34 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-drf-swagger
+drf-yasg
 ===========

 .. toctree::